mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 11. Select **Enable fast instance storage** to allow the use of NVMe instance storage to speed up I/O and disk access operations.
 NVMe instance storage requires Fusion v2 to be enabled (see above).

+    !!! note "Fast instance storage"
-    !!! note Fast instance storage requires an EC2 instance type that uses NVMe disks.
+    Fast instance storage requires an EC2 instance type that uses NVMe disks.
 Tower validates any instance types you specify (from **Advanced options > Instance types**) during compute environment creation.
 If you do not specify an instance type, a standard EC2 instance with NVMe disks will be used (`'c5ad', 'c5d', 'c6id', 'i3', 'i4i', 'm5ad', 'm5d', 'm6id', 'r5ad', 'r5d', 'r6id'` EC2 instance families) for fast storage.

 12. Set the **Config mode** to **Batch Forge**.